 Open consultations, conferences and campaigns ¶

-For information, visit It is time to reform rail in New Zealand - Lets Connect Communities is an initiative to create a sustainable environmentally friendly national passenger transport network connecting communities across Aotearoa New Zealand.
+You can read the Future is Rail summary of the potential impact of the GPS on rail here: https://thefutureisrail.org/gps-rail - Lets Connect Communities is an initiative to create a sustainable environmentally friendly national passenger transport network connecting communities across Aotearoa New Zealand.

 For information, visit Lets Connect Communities - Save our Trains is petitioning the government and Kiwirail to commit to maintaining existing intercity passenger rail services and asking for a comprehensive national strategy for future passenger rail services built around concerns for climate action, accessibility and economic development.